Dido Harding: Honours and awards

 In February 2013, she was included in that year's list of the hundred most powerful women in the UK by Woman's Hour on BBC Radio 4.
 The following year, she was named in the ten most influential women in the BBC Woman's Hour Power List 2014.

-Harding was created a life peer on 15 September 2014, taking the title Baroness Harding of Winscombe in the county of Somerset.

 Harding is an Honorary Doctor of Business Administration at Anglia Ruskin University.

 Personal life

 In October 1995, she married John Penrose, who was MP for Weston-super-Mare from 2005 to 2024 and held junior minister posts from 2010 to 2019.
-The couple met while working at McKinsey, have two daughters, and live in London during the week and Somerset at the weekend.
-Penrose sits on the advisory board of a think tank called 1828, which calls for the NHS to be replaced by an insurance system and for Public Health England to be scrapped.
+The couple met while working at McKinsey, and have two daughters.

 Harding is a horse racing enthusiast and member of the Jockey Club, joining the main board in January 2018.
 In 1993 she borrowed £7,000 from her bank to buy an Irish thoroughbred to ride in ladies' point-to-point races.
 In 1998, her horse Cool Dawn won the Cheltenham Gold Cup.
 Harding rode Cool Dawn herself for three seasons, achieving second place in the 1996 Foxhunter Chase at Cheltenham.
 She said that the horse: "... taught me that dreams come true, sometimes, that actually miracles can happen.
 Isn't that a great gift?
 I think it shaped my business career ...".